My New Orleans graduation trip was a success!

 I want to tell you guys all about it!
 Here is a vacation guide for New Orleans:

-The street car was a life saver!
 We saved SO much money on transportation, which helped a lot.
 To ride the street car it is $1.25, which is way cheaper than an Uber or Lyft!
 Having exact change is important because you are expected to move fast once you hop on.
 There are stops throughout the major areas in New Orleans and maps are located on the street cars and online as well.
 I would highly recommend this method of transportation!

-Since Monday was Memorial Day there was a lot going on.
+Since our first day was Memorial Day there was a lot going on.
 To start the day off we went to grab breakfast at The Ruby Slipper Cafe on Magazine Street.
 The food here was so good!
 I ordered catfish and grits along with a mimosa made with orange juice, pomegranate juice and champagne.
 My boyfriend ordered french toast pancakes and an ice coffee with vodka, which was surprisingly really good!

 From Magazine Street we took the St. Charles Street Car to Canal Street and explored the French Quarter and Bourbon Street.
 Bourbon Street was definitely an experience (LOL).
 It does not smell the best and it isn’t clean, but it is a ton of fun!
 We found a lot of nice places to listen to live music and everyone we came across was so nice.
 I enjoyed being able to hear music in the streets.
 At every corner there was someone performing, whether it was dancing, singing or playing an instrument art was all around!
 It was such a good experience.
 Also, going through the French Quarter made me fall in love with the architecture in New Orleans.
 There is so much detail in every building!
 It was way different than Illinois.